YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 implementation of the YottaDB Go Wrapper is restricted to executing its logic in a single goroutine.

-In order to avoid restricting Go applications from calling the YottaDB API from a single goroutine (which would be unnatural to a Go programmer), the YottaDB Go wrapper includes logic that coerces the execution of the YottaDB runtime system to a single
+In order to avoid restricting Go applications to calling the YottaDB API from a single goroutine (which would be unnatural to a Go programmer), the YottaDB Go wrapper includes logic that coerces the execution of the YottaDB runtime system to a single